-The Health Act 2006 made it an offence for people to smoke within enclosed public places in order to protect the public from the harmful effects of second-hand smoke.
+The Health Act 2006 made it an offence for people to smoke within enclosed public places.
+It was introduced to protect the public from the harmful effects of second-hand smoke.

 The law forbids smoking anything, including tobacco, such as: